-At the outset of the War, perhaps because it was felt by the authorities that it would be a conflict of short duration, the recruits enlisted for a limited period of a single year.
+In was on February 1 of 1916 - some ten months after he had first enlisted - while he was still serving at the Regimental Depot, that Private Voisey was to re-enlist into the Newfoundland Regiment; on this occasion it was to be for the...Duration of the War.
+He had already seen the departure of the 1st Re-enforcement Draft from Ayr in mid-November conflict of short duration, the recruits enlisted for a limited period of a single year.
 As the War progressed, however, this would likely cause problems and they were encouraged to re-enlist.
 Later recruits signed on for the 'Duration' at the time of their original enlistment.